kapazoglou/kapazoglou.github.io/_pages/curated_product.md

 The process is iterated, feedback is incorporated and documented as required.

 > ##### Example: Treatment Plan Diagram
 > *Because of the scope of this feature, or rather feature collection, I designed a high level diagram along with a more in-depth object diagram in order to refine requirements with backend.
 This step saved us a lot of time since a lot of the ambiguities were expressely discussed and resolved.
-It also gave a good headstart to backend so that when the final designs were ready, frontend would be able to use the APIs right away*
+It also gave a good headstart to backend so that when the final designs were ready, frontend would be able to use the APIs right away.*
 >
 > <iframe style="border: 1px solid white;" width="800" height="450" src="https://embed.figma.com/design/4W5mpXGi4lT1gpFiJd5k10/%F0%9F%94%97-Treatment-Plan-Diagrams?node-id=1-17403&embed-host=share" allowfullscreen></iframe>